amigavision/amigavision.github.io/best.md

 [^10]: 1080p is the minimum resolution required for decent integer scaling of Amiga resolutions when the target is a modern 16:9 aspect ratio screen.
 TheA500 only supports 720p.

+[^11]: We want an Amiga that can run every Amiga game, which means it needs to have the AGA chipset.
+Furthermore, we do not want any soldering or hardware surgery to be required, as this is beyond what most people are willing to do.

 <script>
 document.addEventListener("DOMContentLoaded", function () {